A powerful, urgent and timely polemic on why women still need equality, and how we get there

 'The most dangerous woman in Britain' - Sun

 Shami Chakrabarti is Britain's leading human rights campaigner.
-A member of the House of Lords and Labour's Shadow Attorney General, Chakrabarti is Chancellor of the University of Essex, Honorary Professor of Law at the University of Manchester, Honorary Fellow of Mansfield College, Oxford and a Master of the Bench of Middle Temple.
-Chakrabarti was Director of Liberty, the National Council for Civil Liberties from 2003 to 2016.
+Labour's Shadow Attorney General and a member of the House of Lords, Chakrabarti is an Honorary Professor of Law at the University of Bristol and the University of Manchester, an Honorary Fellow at Lucy Cavendish College, Cambridge and Mansfield College Oxford and a Master of the Bench of Middle Temple.
+Chakrabarti was the Director of Liberty, the National Council for Civil Liberties from 2003 to 2016 and the Chancellor of the University of Essex from 2014 to 2017.
+She is the author of On Liberty, an impassioned defence of human rights, published in 2014.